azuredevcollege/trainingdays/day7/challenges/bonus-1.md

 }
 ```

-To apply these changes, adjust the `ConfigMap´ called `uisettings`, apply it to the cluster and "re-rollout" the frontend deployment:
+To apply these changes, adjust the `ConfigMap` called `uisettings` (remember, you already did that in [Challenge 4](./challenge-4.md#deploy-configuration-secrets)).
+After the changes to the `ConfigMap` have been applied, , "re-rollout" the frontend deployment via:

 ```shell
 $ kubectl rollout restart deployment frontend-deploy